zulip/zulip/docs/translating.md

 All the translation magic happens through resource files which hold the translated text.
-Backend resource files are located at `static/locale/<lang_code>/LC_MESSAGES/django.po`, while frontend resource files are localted at `static/locale/<lang_code>/translations.json`.
-These files are uploaded to Transifex where they are translated.
-Once translated, they are downloaded back into the codebase.
+Backend resource files are located at `static/locale/<lang_code>/LC_MESSAGES/django.po`, while frontend resource files are located at `static/locale/<lang_code>/translations.json`.
+These files are uploaded to Transifex using `tx push`, where they can be translated.
+Once translated, they are downloaded back into the codebase using `tx pull`.

 ## Transifex Config